-A permanent private household is a private household occupying a permanent dwelling such as a dwelling house, flat or bedsitter.
+A permanent private household is a private household occupying a permanent dwelling such as a house, flat, apartment or bedsitter.

 A temporary private household is a private household occupying a caravan, mobile home or other temporary dwelling and includes travelling people and homeless persons living rough on census night.